purescript/documentation/ecosystem/Editor-and-tool-support.md

 PureScript projects which target JavaScript may find some tools from the JavaScript ecosystem.
 PureScript code which imports libraries from JavaScript will at least require a JavaScript package manager (to install dependencies) and a JavaScript bundling tool (to resolve JavaScript imports, among other things).
 You may also want to use a linter for any JavaScript code you are writing via the FFI.

 - Some popular package managers in JavaScript include [npm](https://www.npmjs.com) (recommended), [yarn](https://yarnpkg.com), and [pnpm](https://pnpm.js.org).
-- Some popular bundlers in JavaScript include [webpack](https://webpack.js.org) (recommended) with the [purs-loader](https://github.com/ethul/purs-loader) PureScript loader, and [parcel](https://parceljs.org).
-Other JavaScript bundlers like [rollup](https://github.com/rollup/rollup) rely on ES Modules, which PureScript does not yet support.
+- The recommended way to bundle PureScript code is by using Spago's `spago bundle` command, which uses [esbuild](https://esbuild.github.io/).
+Other popular bundlers include [webpack](https://webpack.js.org) with the [purs-loader](https://github.com/ethul/purs-loader) PureScript loader, and [parcel](https://parceljs.org).
 - Some popular linters include [eslint](https://eslint.org) and [jsconfig](https://code.visualstudio.com/docs/languages/jsconfig).

+#### Erlang

+- [purerlex](https://github.com/drathier/purerlex) integrates Purerl code compilation process with BEAM platform's Mix project management tool.

 ### Deprecated and unmaintained tools

 These tools were previously mentioned in this documentation, but are no longer maintained or recommended:

+- [purty](https://gitlab.com/joneshf/purty) was a PureScript code formatter and pretty-printer.
+- [spago-legacy](https://github.com/purescript/spago-legacy) is the deprecated version of Spago, with Dhall-powered configuration.
-- [gulp-purescript](https://github.com/purescript-deprecated/gulp-purescript) was a Gulp task for Purescript`npm`).
+- [gulp-purescript](https://github.com/purescript-deprecated/gulp-purescript) was a Gulp task for Purescript.
 - [psvm-js](https://github.com/ThomasCrvsr/psvm-js) was a version manager (like `nvm` for Node) for PureScript compiler versions.
 - [psc-pane](https://github.com/anttih/psc-pane) provided auto-reloading builds which formatted a single error to fit the window.